 We are not the type of dental office that appeals to someone only looking for the lowest cost.

-What should I look for in a dental provider?
+What should I look for in a dentist?

 What do I do if I have my teeth pulled or have implants and I am missing teeth and have to wait for things to heal?